How's Iowa Doing?

-The process to benchmark a state is both complex and challenging.
-However, to make a convenient and measurable comparison, the Healthiest State Initiative is monitoring two national indexes (found below) as a guide to measuring our long-term progress.
-In addition, HSI will also focus on the progress of the specific goals set within the 5-2-1-0 Healthy Choices Count!
+The process to benchmark the state is both complex and challenging.
+Healthiest State is focusing on the progress of the specific goals set within the 5-2-1-0 Healthy Choices Count!

 Although both indexes measure some similar health components, the methodologies of each vary greatly and, subsequently, provide different results on state rankings.
 Because the definition of ‘health’ is very broad (e.g. physical, social, emotional, etc.), the Healthiest State Initiative desires to review and benchmark both indexes when evaluating the health of all Iowans.

 Note: Due to limited data available on youth (under 18 years of age), the dashboard includes data specific to Iowans 18 years of age and older.
 As data on youth becomes available, it will be incorporated as appropriate.

 Iowa ranks 30 of 50 states for overall well-being.

 The Sharecare Community Well-Being Index® brings together more than 600 proven health risks into a single measure.
 By combining both individual and social factors, the index uniquely measures well-being across people and places.
 In 2019, the Well-Being Index updated the methodology to include not only individual health factors (physical, community, purpose, social and financial) but also social factors (healthcare access, food access, resource access, economic security, housing and transportation).
 To learn more about the methodology of the Well-Being Index, you can visit this site.

 America's Health Rankings